bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

  * Several small refactors
  * Binary length & origin artificially match the legacy binary by default for the sake of RBOOT.BA

-Generates RAMxxx.CO and matching BASIC loader RAMxxx.DO for 100, 200, K85, and M10.
+Makefile generates all of the following for each platform xxx = 100, 200, K85, M10:
+* RAMxxx.CO - binary executable
+* RAMxxx.DO - BASIC loader that contains and installs RAMxxx.CO

-Also generates RAMxxx.calls, which contains addresses to the main routines which can be CALLed from BASIC or from another machine language program ...in theory.
-Calling these functions from an external program has not been tested yet in the new version.
+* RAMxxx.calls - addresses to the main functions that can be CALLed from BASIC or another program
-See [RAMDSK.TIP](../RAMDSK.TIP) and [RAMDSK.DO](../../../ROM/100/RAMDSK.DO) for the old original docs about calling routines in the original NODE ROM and RAMDSK, but be aware the addresses in those docs are wrong even for the legacy RAMDSK v2.
-They are from RAMDSK v1, and we don't have a copy of RAMDSK v1 for 100, just for 200.
+* RBOOT.xxx - BASIC code that can be manually typed in to reinstall RAMxxx.CO from the device itself after a hard reset

 ## Build
 Build all: .CO & .DO for 100, 200, K85, & M10